Fokusthemen

 Inhalt

-Written by experts in the field, this book contains up-to-date, evidence-based information on specific topics in physical therapy, with particular emphasis on the practical challenges associated with practicing in low-resource environments and low- and middle-income nations.
+Written by experts in the field, this book contains up-to-date, evidence-based information on specific physical therapy topics, emphasizing disease prevention and interdisciplinary care.
 It engages the interest of policymakers and individuals with research and programmatic interest in low- and middle-income countries.
-It is a valuable textbook for undergraduate and postgraduate physical therapy students and students in related fields, such as speech and occupational therapy and medical students in many parts of the world.
+It is a valuable textbook for undergraduate and postgraduate physical therapy students and students in related fields, such as nutrition, clinical psychology, speech-language pathology, and occupational therapy worldwide.

 Bibliografische Angaben